Hazing is not permitted and is defined by the university as:

 - And that activity, whether with intention or not, is likely or would be perceived as likely to result in unreasonable physical, mental or emotional harm, discomfort or distress to an individual in the same organization, athletic team, class, cohort, or group.

-If you are unsure as to whether or not an activity would be considered inappropriate contact the Director of Residential Life, Director of the Hartman Union, Associate Director of Hartman Union, Assistant Directors for Student Activities, Dean of Students or Vice President for Student Affairs.
+If you are unsure as to whether or not an activity would be considered inappropriate contact the Director of Residential Life, Assistant Vice President for Student Affairs, Student Life, Associate Director of Hartman Union, Assistant Directors for Student Activities, Dean of Students or Vice President for Enrollment Management and Student Affairs.

 These are some activities that may be considered hazing.
 Some of these activities may be allowed if appropriate administrative approval is given and proper supervision is provided.
 This list is not all inclusive.